tylerharter/cs301-projects/fall18/p10/stage2.md

 between a country and itself, the table should should NaN (instead of 0).

-## Q14: what is the most central South America country?
+## Q14: what is the most central South American country?

 This is the country that has the shortest average distance to other South American countries.